This 20-Minute HIIT Workout For Men Hits Every Muscle Group

 Sit on the floor, legs straight in front of you, arms at your sides.
 Shift your weight back as you raise both legs off the floor, contracting your abs until your body form the shape of a V. Stretch your arms out in front of you.
 Hold for 30 seconds.

 You knew it would be hard, but harder than you expected?
 Don’t worry, you’ll get through this.
 If you’re thinking of calling it quits, just…

 - Breathe.
 More important than the timing, the intensity, even the form is your breathing.
 If you’re getting into short, panicked breaths, you’ll never make it through.

-- Focus on Form.
-If the intensity is just crushing you, slow down and focus on the form.
+- Focus On Form.
+If the intensity is crushing you, slow down and focus on the form.
 One push-up done with perfect form is worth five busted out with an arched back and half-crooked arms.

 This article was originally published on